nadimkobeissi/mkbsd/README.md

 ## How to use

-MKBSD comes in two variants!
-Node.js and Python.
+MKBSD comes in three variants!
+Node.js , Python and Powershell.

 ### Running in Node.js